Abhinav-2223/workshops/ml_aspire2a/README.md

      This line shows the **JupyterLab URL** along with the **token** (`<TOKEN>`).
 The token is used for authentication to access the JupyterLab interface.

 ### SSH Local Port Forwarding

-SSH Local Port Forwarding allows you to securely access JupyterLab running on the Compute Node from your local machine’s browser.
-The following sections explain how to set up port forwarding on Windows (using PuTTY) and MacOS/Linux (using Terminal).

 #### Windows (Using PuTTY)